-If you’ve found that early childhood students often have difficulty following the rules and routines of the art room, this course will help you to dive deep into a variety of strategies, tools, and methodologies sure to support these young artists in the art classroom.
-You will investigate a variety of progressive philosophies, including Reggio Emilia, Montessori, and Waldorf as well as techniques for integrating play-based learning and teaching foundational skills.
-This eight-week intensive course will provide you with innovative opportunities to explore childhood development, create classroom resources, and revamp your philosophy of teaching younger learners.
+Early childhood students often have difficulty following the rules and routines of the art room.
+This course will facilitate a deep dive into a variety of strategies, tools, and methodologies sure to support these young artists in the art classroom.
+Course participants will investigate a variety of progressive philosophies, including Reggio Emilia, Montessori, and Waldorf as well as techniques for integrating play-based learning and teaching foundational skills.
+This eight-week intensive course will provide participants with innovative opportunities to explore childhood development, create classroom resources, and revamp their philosophy of teaching younger learners.

 Access to AOEU’s online learning platform, Brightspace, to view course content, submit assignments, and engage in discussion (provided)